KrishnajithUS/KrishnajithUS/README.md

 for the product.
 Also this website has a fully functional admin side.
 The website is hosted on AWS EC2 instance using Nginx.
+- [Lancer](https://github.com/KrishnajithUS/Lancer): This is a Freelancing website for Freelancers and normal Users built using React JS, Django, SQL and Redux.
+Freelancer can post their Services, users can connect with Freelancer's through Chat.
+\

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 </p>